 The nurse must form a bond with these patients and communicate with them, letting them know that although they may not see their loved ones frequently, they have someone who cares for them and is willing to spend a few minutes each day chatting and catching up.

-Nurses must listen to their concerns, especially as regards their care, and work together with other staff within the home to address them.
+Nurses must listen to their concerns, especially as regards their care and work together with other staff within the home to address them.

-How nurses can become patient-centered carer’s
+How nurses can become patient-centered carers

-These are important lessons, but as a student nurse, or a nurse who is starting in the profession, there are certain things you can do to polish your patient-centered nursing skills:
+These are important lessons, but as a student nurse or a nurse who is starting in the profession, there are certain things you can do to polish your patient-centered nursing skills:

 Seek employment in places that value this type of care